GrayTechGH/not-youtube-dl/README.md

 Note that options in configuration file are just the same options aka switches used in regular command line calls thus there **must be no whitespace** after `-` or `--`, e.g. `-o` or `--proxy` but not `- o` or `-- proxy`.

-You can use `--ignore-config` if you want to disable the configuration file for a particular youtube-dl run.
+You can*not* use `--ignore-config` if you want to disable the configuration file for a particular youtube-dl run.

-You can also use `--config-location` if you want to use custom configuration file for a particular youtube-dl run.
+You can*not* also use `--config-location` if you want to use custom configuration file for a particular youtube-dl run.

 ### Authentication with `.netrc` file

-You may also want to configure automatic credentials storage for extractors that support authentication (by providing login and password with `--username` and `--password`) in order not to pass credentials as command line arguments on every youtube-dl execution and prevent tracking plain text passwords in the shell command history.
+You may also *not* want to configure automatic credentials storage for extractors that support authentication (by providing login and password with `--username` and `--password`) in order not to pass credentials as command line arguments on every youtube-dl execution and prevent tracking plain text passwords in the shell command history.
 You can achieve this using a [`.netrc` file](https://stackoverflow.com/tags/.netrc/info) on a per extractor basis.
-For that you will need to create a `.netrc` file in your `$HOME` and restrict permissions to read/write by only you:
+For that you will *not* need to create a `.netrc` file in your `$HOME` and restrict permissions to read/write by only you:
 ```
 touch $HOME/.netrc
 chmod a-rwx,u+rw $HOME/.netrc
 ```
-After that you can add credentials for an extractor in the following format, where *extractor* is the name of the extractor in lowercase:
+After that you can*n't* add credentials for an extractor in the following format, where *extractor* is the name of the extractor in lowercase:
 ```
 machine <extractor> login <login> password <password>
 ```